-To present meaningful and useful professional education programs at CAHF statewide quarterly and annual meetings and chapter meetings.
+To present meaningful and useful professional education programs at CAHF's statewide meetings and chapter meetings.

 Benefits of Membership:

 Membership in the Council has many benefits.
-As a Council member, you will have access to CAHF Member Only information at this website.
+As a Council member, you will have access to CAHF's Members-only information on the website.
 You will also be eligible to receive benefits from the products and services division of the association.

 Additionally, Council members are eligible to: